g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 **Features:**

-* HTTP/1.1 introduced persistent connections, allowing multiple requests and responses to be sent over the same connection, reducing overhead.
-Additionally, the Host header enables virtual hosting, serving multiple websites on a single server.
-Chunked Transfer-Encoding supports transferring data in pieces, beneficial for streaming or transferring large files with unknown durations.
+* With the introduction of permanent connections in HTTP/1.1, overhead was reduced by enabling the transmission of numerous requests and responses over a single connection.
+The [Host header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Host) also permits virtual hosting, which allows several websites to be served on a single server.
+[Chunked Transfer-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding) facilitates data transfer in segments, which is advantageous for streaming or transmitting big files with erratic durations.

 **Strengths:**

-* HTTP/1.1 brought significant advancements, including persistent connections for reduced overhead, the Host header enabling virtual hosting, and Chunked Transfer-Encoding for flexible data transfer.
-Its strengths lie in backward compatibility, persistent connections reducing latency, and widespread support among web servers, clients, and proxies.
+* Significant improvements were introduced with HTTP/1.1, such as Chunked transfer-Encoding for flexible data transport, the Host header for virtual hosting, and persistent connections for lower overhead.
+Backward compatibility, permanent connections that lower latency, and broad support from web servers, clients, and proxies are its main strengths.

 **Limitations:**

-* HTTP/1.1 suffers from head-of-line blocking, limited multiplexing capabilities, and security vulnerabilities due to the lack of internal authentication and encryption, making communications susceptible to manipulation and interception.
+* Because HTTP/1.1 lacks internal authentication and encryption, it is vulnerable to head-of-line blocking, limited multiplexing capabilities, and security weaknesses that allow for modification and eavesdropping of messages.

 ### HTTP/2: The Transition
 When HTTP/2 was released in 2015, it addressed the shortcomings of HTTP/1.1 and added new functionality, which made it a major improvement over HTTP/1.1.
 It improved network resource use by introducing HTTP streams, which allowed numerous requests and responses to be multiplexed over a single TCP connection.
 Because HTTP/2 streams are independent, as opposed to HTTP/1.1 pipelining, head-of-line blocking is eliminated, improving performance and lowering latency.